rikhuprasad/bankingapp/README.md

 **GET** application (QueryParams - name?appName) (returns information about the application) **GET** configurationChangesForApplication (QueryParams - name?appName) (returns auditLogs/configuration-changes of an application)
 **POST** technicalConfiguration (BodyParams - {"roles": ["role1", "role3"]})
-**POST** metadataConfiguration (BodyParams - {"owner": "user1", "configurationManager": "userY"})
+**POST** metadataConfiguration (BodyParams - {"owner": "user1", "configurationManager": "userY"}) - Here only one field could be updated. or everything can be updated.
+The update log is maintained in the auditlog.

 Notes:
 ------
+1.)
 In this application, the initial data is assumed to be the values of initialTemplate in templates.js (for demonstration purpose).
 The audit logs are assumed to be the initial logs that create the initial configuratations for the applications in the initialTemplate.
 In memory value of applications is assumed to be database value for demonstration.
 This could be extended further to use a file as a database or to make it more scalable using postgreSQL database.
+2.)
+Only delta is updated and the updated configuration is stored as audit logs.